otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-04.2-message-queues-background-jobs-scheduling/README.md

 });
 ```

-> `EventEmitter` is in-process only — if the process crashes, events are lost.
+> `EventEmitter` is in-process only — if the process crashes, unprocessed events are lost.
 Use BullMQ for work that must not be dropped.

 ---

 ## 4. Scheduled Jobs with node-cron

-**node-cron** runs functions on a schedule, using standard cron syntax.
+**node-cron** runs functions on a fixed schedule using standard cron syntax.

 ```bash
 npm install node-cron